nschneble/rails-superstack/README.md

 | `/demo/themes`      | Shows off Stripe purchases as app themes           |
 | `/demo/welcome`     | Starter page with helpful links                    |

-## Linting, Testing, and CI
+## Linting, Testing, and Code Quality

-There's handy binstubs for RSpec and RuboCop.
+There's handy binstubs for RuboCop, RSpec, and RubyCritic.
 Local CI will mirror the GitHub workflow that runs when you make commits and merge pull requests.

 ### Linting